Email Contact USA

 The primary purpose of any transmission, regardless of the type, is to efficiently transfer power from the engine through the drivetrain to the wheels.
 Every engine that is designed is built to produce the most efficient power at a predetermined rpm.
 This is called the sweet spot.
 One of the most important keys to better fuel efficiency is keeping the engine in its sweet spot for as long as possible.
 Another possible factor contributing to the Avalon Hybrid's rise in mpgs is the transmission was upgraded for 2020 from a continuously variable transmission (CVT) to the more efficient electronically controlled continuously variable transmission (ECVT).

 The 30-second-read version about the difference between CVT and the ECVT is this: The CVT responds by computer to pressure applied by the vehicle's driver and then adjusts a hydraulic pulley system to the RPM sweet spot we discussed earlier.
 The ECVT uses electric motor/generators controlled by a computer to continuously seek out the RPM sweet spot and quickly making the gear ratio change.
 The ECVT is proactively seeking while the CVT is always reactionary.
-It has been suggested in professional white papers that using the ECVT system in a hybrid vehicle will see a?
-1-2% improvement in fuel consumption compared to a conventional hybrid system.
+It has been suggested in professional white papers that using the ECVT system in a hybrid vehicle will see a 1-2% improvement in fuel consumption compared to a conventional hybrid system.
 I think the Avalon has shown that statement to be true.

 Top Toyota Safety Tech